-The Maharaja has directed every enquiry to be made, and I hope to be able to give a correct account of the origin of the flood when I return to the Maharaja's territories next year.
+The Maharajah has directed every enquiry to be made, and I hope to be able to give a correct account of the origin of the flood when I return to Maharajah's territories next year.
 Meantime the expedition has confirmed several important points in the geography of the countries near Gilgit, and a short account of the expedition itself may be interesting.

-The enclosed rough plan is the general result as to the geography of the country annexed, and also shews a portion of the neighbouring countries.
+The enclosed rough plan is the general result as to the geography of the country annexed, and also shows a portion of the neighbouring countries.

-The Maharaja laid in a large supply of food at the forts of Astor and Boonjee during the summer of 1859.
-Hitherto, one of the greatest obstacles to making a successful attack on Gilgit has been the difficulties of getting supplies.
-The natives are in the habit of using the old expression to the effect that a small force going against Gilgit was sure to be defeated, and a large force to be starved.
-To obviate this, a hundred ponies were put at each of the 17 halting places between Kashmir and Boonjee, via Gurais and Astor, and whilst the weather permitted 100 loads of grain were delivered daily at Boonjee.
+The Maharajah laid in a large supply of food at the forts of Astor and Boonjee during the summer of 1859.
+Hitherto one of the greatest obstacles to making a successful attack on Gilgit has been the difficulty of getting supplies.
+The natives are in the habit of using the old expression to the effect, that a small force going against Gilgit was sure to be defeated and a large force to be starved.
+To obviate this a hundred ponies were put at each of the 17 halting places between Kashmir and Boonjee, viâ Gurais and Astor, and whilst the weather permitted a hundred loads of grain were delivered daily at Boonjee.

-In June-July of this year several detachments of sepoys were moved upon Gilgit, mustering finally at Boonjee to about 4000 men, under Colonel Devi Singh and Colonel Dooloo Singh.
-The whole body then advanced upon Gilgit, crossing the Indus by means of a boat; further on they crossed a tributary river by a wooden bridge.
-No opposition was met before reaching Gilgit itself, and there the Gilgities got inside their fort and held out for a short time, during which there was a little firing on both sides, ending by the Gilgities surrendering: the Maharaja's force losing one man by the bursting of a gun, and the Gilgities leaving one dead man in the fort, supposed to have died a natural death during the siege.
+In June and July of this year several detachments of sepoys were moved upon Gilgit mustering finally at Boonjee to about 4000 men under Colonel Devi Singh and Colonel Dooloo Singh.
+The whole body then advanced upon Gilgit crossing the Indus by means of a boat, further on the army crossed a tributary river by a rope-bridge of their own making, and another tributary by a wooden bridge.
+No opposition was met before reaching Gilgit itself, and there the Gilgities got inside their fort and held out for a short time, during which there was a little firing on both sides ending by the Gilgities surrendering, the Maharajah's force losing one man by the bursting of a gun and the Gilgities leaving one dead man in the fort supposed to have died a natural death during the siege.

-Having settled affairs at Gilgit, the force advanced further up the valley to Shirni (or Shirwat) fort, where there was some slight resistance, ending as before in capitulation.
-The force then advanced on Yasseen, which is on the Gilgit river, and not on a separate tributary of the Indus.
-Yasseen fell into the hands of the force, and the son of the Goraman, who had held Gilgit in addition to Yasseen, made his escape over the mountains to the west and on into Badakhshan.
-The Goraman himself died during 1857.
-He was well known in the whole of the country between the Indus and Cabul, and was generally called an Adamkhor, or man eater, from a habit that he had of catching all strangers that he could for the purpose of exchanging them for the large dogs so much prized in that part of the world.
-The Goraman and his son had till this year held Yasseen, and for a short time Gilgit also, though once or twice driven out from the latter by the Dogras.
-In addition to the main body of the Dogra force advancing from the south, an armed body of Baltis advanced through Shigar, and thence by the Nagar and Hoonza vallies threatening Gilgit on the east.
+Having settled affairs at Gilgit, the force advanced further up the valley to Shirni (Shirwat) fort, where there was some slight resistance ending as before in capitulation.
+The force then advanced on Yassín which is on the Gilgit river, and not on a separate tributary of the Indus.
+Yassín fell into the hands of the force and the son of Goramán who held Gilgit in addition to Yassín made his escape over the mountains to the west and on into Bádákshán.
+Goramán himself died during 1857.
+He was well known in the whole of the country between the Indus and Cabul and was generally called an Adamkhor, or man-eater, from a habit that he had of catching all strangers that he could and of exchanging them for the large dogs so much prized in that part of the world.
+Goramán and his son had till this year held Yassin, and for a short time Gilgit also, though once or twice driven out by the Dogras from the latter.

+In addition to the main body of the Dogra force advancing from the south, an armed body of Baltis advanced through Shigar and thence by the Nagar and Hoonza valleys threatening Gilgit on the east.

-Another force was to have advanced from the west under the instructions of an agent from Dheer and Chitraul, but it was not apparently in time, though possibly the mere talk of it made the Goraman's son unhappy at to his line of retreat.
+Another force was to have advanced from the west under the instructions of an agent from Dheer and Chitrál, but it was not apparently in time, though possibly the mere talk of it made the Goramán's son unhappy as to his line of retreat.